andrew-pa/endless-hole/spec/kernel.md

 This node may contain a kernel "command line" value in the `bootargs` property.
 This value will be parsed as JSON and may contain the following keys:

-- (TODO)
+- `init_exec_name`: filename of the init executable.
+- `max_ihvm_cycles`: maximum number of cycles allowed for an interrupt handler function.

 This node may also contain a `stdout-path` property.
-If present, this device will be the first choice for output from the kernel's debug UART logger.
+If present, this device will be the first choice for output from the kernel's debug logger.

 ## System Calls
 The primary user space interface for the kernel is system calls.